Punjab gharana: Mian Shaukat Hussain (1930 - 1996)

 Characterized by the most distinct sur/tone recorded so far, Miyan Shaukat Hussain Khan is ranked amongst the finest musicians of South Asia.
-He is the last tabla player of Punjab gharana to be bestowed upon with the title of "Miyan" (meaning the one with knowledge) which is the highest ranking title in north Indian classical music.
+He is the last tabla player of Punjab gharana to be bestowed the title of "Miyan" (meaning the one with knowledge) which is the highest ranking title in north Indian classical music.
 Thus he is considered as the greatest tabla player of Punjab gharana after his teacher Mian Qadir Bakhsh.

-Shaukat Hussain gained fame in the realm of solo through his self composed qaidas, which are now played with proud by his students.
-He was a master of the subject of "tete-dhete" and his qaidas on the subject are the best of their kind across all the gharanas of tabla.
+Shaukat Hussain gained solo fame through his self composed qaidas.
+He was a master of the subject of "tete-dhete" and his qaidas on the subject are considered the best of their kind across all the gharanas of tabla.
 His challan (style) of three-finger tere-kete also gained him critical fame among the musically educated audience.

-Apart from his prowess over the solo repertoire, the maestro's forte was his impeccable accompaniment.
-Shaukat Hussain Khan was the accompanist of choice for Pakistan's great vocalists and instrumentalists like Amanat ali Fateh Ali Khan, Salamat Ali Nazakat Ali Khan, Roshan Ara Begum and he always offered impeccable support.
-He developed a unique style of accompanying called "barjasta (spontaneous) angg, which can particularly be heard in his performances with Salamat Ali Khan.
+Apart from the solo repertoire, the maestro was also known for his accompaniment.
+Shaukat Hussain Khan was the accompanist of choice for Pakistani vocalists including Amanat Ali Khan - Fateh Ali Khan, Salamat Ali Khan - Nazakat Ali Khan, Roshan Ara Begum.
+He developed a unique style of accompanying called "barjasta (spontaneous) ang", which can particularly be heard in his performances with Salamat Ali Khan.

-As a soloist, one hears the Delhi roots of his sound mixed with a truly Punjabi sense of rhythmic complexity.
-One can hear this complexity in the varied internal phrase lengths of pieces and in the taal structures.
-He was famous for his highly level of melodic variation and modulation of his bayan (the left hand bass drum) and kept his bayan in rather lower pitch register, which allowed him to work more extensively with his wrist, thus embellishing his tabla.
+As a soloist, one hears the Delhi roots of his sound mixed with a Punjabi sense of rhythmic complexity.
+One can hear a complexity in the varied internal phrase lengths of pieces and in the taal structures.
+Shaukat Hussain was famous for his high level of melodic variation and modulation of his bayan (the left hand bass drum) and kept his bayan in rather lower pitch register, which allowed him to work more extensively with his wrist, thus embellishing his tabla.

 Now after the death of Mian Shaukat Hussain Khan, his son, Ustad Raza Shaukat became a Khalifa continuing the tradition of the Punjab gharana in Pakistan.

+Ustad Lacchman Singh Seen (1927–2022)

+Ustad Lachhman Singh Seen was a musician and scholar from Punjab, India.
+He was born on December 3rd, 1927 in Punjab and was encouraged to play music by his father Thakur Mangat Singh and his mother Shrimati Ishwari Devi.
+Although his parents were not classical musicians themselves they had a deep affection for music and very much encouraged their son so that he could devote himself, mind and body to music.
+This was in the days when music was not considered a respectable profession in India and his family had even received threats to be excommunicated from the community.
+In spite of this, he attended the Durga Music Academy in Jammu.